sachinkmohan/sachinkmohan.github.io/_pages/now.md

 ## My Current Project

-I am currently building a Vocabulary builder for my language learning students using the following stack.
+I am currently building a Vocabulary builder for my language learning students using the following stack 🧱

 - Frontend using - React, Typescript and Tailwind
 - Backend - Firebase